 What updates are recommended for the Illinois Technical Reference Manual (TRM)?

-The evaluation team will conduct free ridership research with participating customers through a telephone survey to determine free ridership in waves to facilitate participant recall by spacing the timing of the survey close to the date of participation (Q2 2019 – Q2 2020).
-In Q2 2020 a one-time telephone survey will be conducted to assess spillover.
+The evaluation team will conduct free ridership and spillover research with 2019 participating customers and trade allies.
 The combination of free ridership and spillover research results will be delivered July 1, 2020 to inform NTG recommendations for 2021 and beyond.
 The NTG research will not include DCEO legacy projects.

 Process Evaluation

-Navigant’s 2019 process research activities will include review of program materials and in-depth qualitative interviews with program management and implementers.
+Navigant’s process research activities will include review of program materials and in-depth qualitative interviews with program management and implementers.
 These interviews will be used to develop a complete understanding of the final design, procedures, and implementation strategies for the program, including specific marketing tactics and perceived results, to understand the current program performance and inform our evaluation efforts.
 We will note differences between Business Program and Public Sector issues.
-The process evaluation effort will focus on program delivery from the participant perspective.
+The process evaluation effort with 2019 participants will focus on program delivery from the participant perspective.
 The process research will address the following questions:

 What are participants’ perspectives and overall satisfaction with the program?